 “With SAHMRI, we are connecting custodians of the areas where we operate to opportunities in Aboriginal health research.
 We believe we can significantly contribute to building future STEM leaders.”

-The Beach Energy Aboriginal and Torres Strait Islander Secondary Student STEM Scholar Program will offer four students a week-long placement with Wardliparingga plus six other engagement sessions across the year.
+The Beach Energy Aboriginal and Torres Strait Islander Secondary Student STEM Scholar Program will offer four students a week-long placement with Wardliparingga plus five other engagement sessions across the year.

-Two undergraduate students will each spend four weeks immersed in a Wardliparingga project as part of the Beach Energy Aboriginal and Torres Strait Islander Health Undergraduate Research Scholarship.
+Two undergraduate students will each spend four weeks immersed in a Wardliparingga project as part of the Beach Energy Aboriginal and Torres Strait Islander Health Undergraduate Research Internship.

 Applications will open in early 2020 (applications for the Postgraduate Scholarship are now open) with the program to run across the year.
 Both SAHMRI and Beach Energy hope to continue and even expand the program into the future.